 5. User Preferences Service

-Stores and retrieves user notification preferences.
-This is critical for respecting user choices and avoiding notification fatigue.
+This stores and retrieves user notification preferences.
+It is key for respecting user choices and preventing fatigue.

 Stored Preferences: